 These Carson Scholar Alumni were honored at our 20th Annual Maryland Awards Ceremony:

-Balance statements and Payout Request Forms for the spring 2017 semester will be made available to all eligible scholars in late October.
-The Payout Request Form must be completed and submitted back to the CSF office by Monday, November 21, 2016.
-Checks will be mailed to colleges on December 2, 2016 in time for the spring semester.
-Any Payout Request Forms received between now and then will be held until December.
-Any Payout Request Forms received after December 2, 2016 will be held for payout for the fall 2017 semester.
+Balance statements and Payout Request Forms for the fall 2017 semester will be made available to all eligible scholars in late May.
+The Payout Request Form must be completed and submitted back to the CSF office by Friday, July 7, 2017.
+Checks will be mailed to colleges on July 17, 2017 in time for the fall semester.
+Any Payout Request Forms received after July 7, 2017 will be held for payout for the spring 2018 semester.

 Please note that payouts can only be made after verifying that the scholar is a full-time accepted and enrolled student at an accredited institution within the United States for the upcoming semester.
 Students must be enrolled in a bachelor’s-degree-track (four-year) program.